glaciation-heu/forecast-service/README.md

 ## Working on a server
 Go to the `/server` folder to install dependencies and work on the server application.
 Documentation on setting up the virtual environment, installing dependencies, and working with the server can be found [here](./server/README.md).

-## Working on a client
-Go to the `/client` folder to install dependencies and work on the client application.
-Documentation on setting up the virtual environment, installing dependencies, and working with the client can be found [here](./client/README.md).

 ## Release
 The application version is specified in the VERSION file.
 The version should follow the format a.a.a, where 'a' is a number.